 |A | EE|

-2017 will mark the release of the final volume in their complete recording of the Beethoven quartets, on the German label Audite.
+2017 has marked the release of the final volume in their complete recording of the Beethoven quartets, on the German label Audite.
 The first volume in the series received immediate recognition, from a five-star rating in BBC Music Magazine to being selected as album of the month by the prestigious German journal Fonoforum.
 Subsequent volumes attracted similarly high levels of acclaim in the international press, with the Quartetto di Cremona being unanimously considered the true heir of the great Quartetto Italiano.
-Among their most recent accolades was the Supersonic Award given to the seventh volume of the Beethoven cycle by German magazine Pizzicato.
+Among their most recent accolades were the Supersonic Award by German magazine Pizzicato and the Echo Klassik 2017 prize, both given to the seventh volume of the Beethoven cycle.

 In 2011 their recording of the complete quartets of Fabio Vacchi was released on Decca, and in 2012 they released “Italian Journey,” an album exclusively dedicated to Italian composers.

-The Quartetto di Cremona will make its debut at the Concertgebouw in Amsterdam during the 2017-18 season, and will return to the new Muziekgebouw in January 2018 for the prestigious String Quartet Biennale.
+The Quartetto di Cremona made a successful debut at the Concertgebouw in Amsterdam during the 2017-18 season, and will return to the new Muziekgebouw in January 2018 for the prestigious String Quartet Biennale.
 The season will also include tours of the United States, China, Denmark, Germany and the United Kingdom.

-Recent and upcoming noteworthy engagements include performances at the Elbphilharmonie in Hamburg, in Vancouver, Zurich, Stockholm, Geneva and Madrid, as well as ongoing relationships with the major Italian concert halls and seasons.
+Recent and upcoming noteworthy engagements include performances at the Laeiszhalle in Hamburg, in Vancouver, Zurich, Stockholm, Geneva and Madrid, as well as ongoing relationships with the major Italian concert halls and seasons.

 They have collaborated with numerous artists of international renown, including Lawrence Dutton, Edicson Ruiz, Andrea Lucchesini, Antonio Meneses and the Emerson String Quartet.